Skip to content

 Now You Can Remember ALL Those Route 22 Businesses

-Our Mr. Local History artists have been working hard to find original ads, photos, and logos of some of the great retro busiesses from the early years along Route 22.
-Check out the growing collection and customize your own keepsakes.
+Our Mr. Local History artists have been working hard to find original ads, photos, and logos of some great retro businesses from the early years along Route 22.
+Explore our growing collection and personalize your keepsakes.

 Union Historical Society’s The History of the Flagship on Route 22